dennykane/LOTW/README.md

 ## Examples

-Filter out whitespace only lines in file.txt and send the output into `less`:
+Filter out whitespace-only lines in file.txt and send the output into `less`:

 `~$ cat file.txt | grep '^[^\s]+$' | less`

+* * *

+Attempt to create a new file from two files, then delete the originals.
+Print a message upon failure.

+`~$ cat file1.txt file2.txt > newfile.txt && rm file1.txt file2.txt || echo "The operation failed!"`

 # Development